jll123567/VrMotionSicknessAutomation/worklog.md

 Got 30% accuracy on a full run, not great... gonna shuffle, make a bigger split(0.8), and make period larger(5s) holy!
 80% accuracy!

+for full: loss: 0.4411 - categorical_accuracy: 0.8131
+numeric: loss: 1.6717 - categorical_accuracy: 0.4393
+image: loss: 1.3780 - categorical_accuracy: 0.4911

+# For ML4DS

+Adding LSTM layers with 64 units to the imaage and numeric portions of the full model.
+Removing datset shuffle on train.
+Setting period to like 3

+For numeric: LSTM must be before GlobalAveragePooling since that reduces dims, replacing GAP with LSTM For images: LSTM needs more dims so i'm using a ConvLSTM2D to convolve over images, over time ~~For images some gap is needed since Conv3D layers return a 5d tensor and I need a 3d, so I'll use some gap here.~~ Still GAPing after the LSTM

+Starts with really high accuracy, then dies down.
+Since I load multiple recordings and there's no shuffling, the accuracy loss seems to correspond with when it encounters a new reocrding and therefore a new environment.
+Dying a quarter of the way through each epoch, five recordings with 80% train, test split, hmmm

+It immeadiately does better with one application but it's stagnating pretty hard and, probably because it's overfitting really hard.

+trying with a large period, train acc is better already.